Treading Water

 Dallas London’s brother is presumed dead after going missing off the coast of Maui.
 Now back home in San Francisco, Dallas does denial in style: no sleep and a steady diet of stale pizza, cigarettes, and intrusive thoughts about her brother’s decaying body.
 But when a philanthropist’s son disappears under eerily similar circumstances and Dallas starts seeing demons lurking in the shadows of her apartment, even she can’t pretend she’s fine.

-Treading Water came in first place in the Horror category of the 2024 PNWA Unpublished Novel Contest.
+Treading Water came in first place in the Horror category of the 2024 PNWA Unpublished Novel Contest, and is currently on submission.
 Ready to dive in?
 Read chapter one.

 Below is a running playlist that gets me in the mood to work on this book.